rl-institut/SimBA/docs/source/modes.rst

 ==============

 SimBA assists the user in analyzing and optimising electrified bus fleets and schedules.
 Besides a simple simulation run, several different modes support the user in finding optimal solutions for their eBus-System.
-Supported Modes are
+Supported modes are

 * simple simulation
 * negative depot to opportunity charger